Generative Retrieval via Term Set Generation: Introduction

 \section{Introduction}

-Search engines, standing as the most representative form of information retrieval, are fundamentally important to real-world applications like web search, question answering, advertising, and recommendation~\citep{DPR-Karpukhin,lewis2021retrievalaugmented}.
-Nowadays, they are also regarded as a critical tool for the augmentation of large language models (LLMs), where external information can be introduced to facilitate faithful and knowledge-grounded generation~\citep{Internet_Augmented_Dialogue_Generation-Komeili,WebGPT-Nakano,Shall_We_Pretrain_Autoregressive_Language_Models_with_Retrieval-Wang}.
-A typical search engine calls for the utilization of two basic modules: representation and indexing.
-For example, a sparse retrieval system uses lexicon-based representations and an inverted index, while a dense retrieval system is based on latent embeddings and an ANN index~\citep{BM25-Robertson,HNSW-Malkov}.
+Document retrieval, standing as the most representative form of information retrieval, is fundamentally important to real-world applications like web search, question answering, advertising, and recommendation~\cite{DPR-Karpukhin,IR_Survey-Zhao}.
+Nowadays, they are also regarded as a critical tool for the augmentation of large language models (LLMs), where external information can be introduced to enhance their knowledge and capability~\cite{WebGPT-Nakano,Shall_We_Pretrain_Autoregressive_Language_Models_with_Retrieval-Wang,zhang2023llmembedder}.
+Typical document retrieval methodologies call for two basic modules: representation and indexing.
+For example, a sparse retrieval system uses lexical representations and an inverted index~\cite{UniCOIL-Lin,BM25-Robertson}, while a dense retrieval system is based on dense embeddings and an ANN index~\cite{HNSW-Malkov,zhang2023hybrid}.

-Recently, a new type of method, the auto-regressive search engines, e.g., GENRE \citep{GENRE-Cao}, DSI \citep{DSI-Tay}, emerge as a promising direction for next-gen information retrieval~\citep{Rethinking_Search-Metzler}.
-Briefly speaking, the auto-regressive search engine allocates each document with a sequential ID, called document identifier\footnotemark; e.g., n-grams within the document~\citep{SEAL-Bevilacqua}, or semantic IDs acquired by hierarchical clustering~\citep{DSI-Tay}.
-Next, it learns to predict the document identifier for an input query with a Seq2Seq model.
-Compared with traditional retrieval methods, the autoregressive search engine is praised for being end-to-end differentiable: instead of optimizing each module individually, the entire retrieval pipeline can be optimized by the Seq2Seq learning and does not need a separate index~\citep{Rethinking_Search-Metzler,DSI-Tay}.